ReSurfEMG/ReSurfEMG/docs/developers.rst

 Rationale
 ^^^^^^^^^

-There are several problems with traditional way Python programmers are taught to organize their development environment.
+There are several problems with the traditional way Python programmers are taught to organize their development environment.
 The way a typical Python project is developed, it is designed to support a single version of Python, rarely multiple Python distributions or operating